cfengine/documentation/guide/installation-and-configuration/policy-framework.markdown

 the clients, and note the policy server is typically also a client, they are cached in `/var/cfengine/inputs`).

-In the default Enterprise installation, the masterfiles are populated automatically on the policy server and you can even auto-deploy them from a version control system.
-See
+In the default installation, the masterfiles are populated automatically on the policy server and you can even auto-deploy them from a [version control system][Version Control].
-[Version Control and Configuration Policy][Version Control and Configuration Policy].

-In the default Community installation, the same masterfiles are available but there is no out-of-the-box integration with version control.
-See [Version Control][Version Control].

 You should configure the masterfiles as described below.
 Leaving them at their default settings may expose your masterfiles or worse,